Hamilton made waves on Broadway. It's finally come to the West End. Here's everything you need to know.

 And the rest of the cast?

 The play's characters are historical figures in positions of power from America's past.
 Therefore, it isn't a surprise that they were all white.
 That's not how things play out on stage though.
 Miranda described the US cast as America's past as told by America today.
-There will be similar racial diversity in the West End production, with much of the cast to be made up from British black, Asian and Middle-Eastern actors.
+There is similar racial diversity in the West End production, with much of the cast to be made up from British black, Asian and Middle-Eastern actors.
+Take a look at the full cast list.

 It has raked in the awards...